Viennese Fortepiano: Tuning and Temperament

 THE WORKSHOP

-The Paul McNulty workshop is based in Central Bohemia, the home of many of the instrumentalists who shaped Europe’s classical music tradition.
-This region’s forests served the flourishing piano-making trade in eighteenth-century Vienna.
-World-renowned Viennese craftsmen created pianos in symbiosis with the wood that came to them from this landscape.
-Now part of the Czech Republic, the famous Šumava Forest (formerly Schwarzenberger Forest) is the direct source of the wood for our pianos.
+Paul McNulty's workshop is located in Central Bohemia, the homeland of many instrumentalists who shaped the European classical music tradition.
+The forests of this region fueled the flourishing piano-making industry in 18th-century Vienna.
+World-renowned Viennese craftsmen created pianos in harmony with the wood of this landscape.
+The famous Bohemian Forest (formerly the Schwarzenberg Forest), now part of the Czech Republic, is the direct source of the wood for our pianos.

-This heritage is matched by our handful of expert wood specialists and piano technicians who are based at the workshop.
-We draw on a pool of Czech specialists for other parts such as golden components, carvings, and bronze castings.
-Original Viennese decorative castings are used as a basis.
-Bronze, gold, and exotic woods are shipped to the workshop from around the world.
-We often welcome discerning visitors who are interested in observing and understanding how the pianos are made.
+This heritage is reflected in our small but highly skilled team of wood specialists and piano technicians who work in the workshop.
+For other components such as gold decorations, carvings, and bronze castings, we rely on Czech specialists.
+Original Viennese decorative castings serve as the foundation.
+Bronze, gold, and exotic woods are sourced from around the world.
+We welcome visitors interested in learning about and understanding piano making.

 PAUL MCNULTY

-Time has given Paul McNulty’s talent and training the mastery necessary to create the beautiful pianos he makes.
-The Czech Republic is renowned for its tradition of manufacturing excellence, and for its craft community dedicated to the preservation of historical artefacts.
-Paul McNulty has found his place amongst the local experts, and details unavailable elsewhere are routinely expressed in his reproductions of pianos from a time of elaborate tastes in furniture.
+Over time, Paul McNulty's talent and training have given him the necessary mastery to craft the beautiful pianos he builds.
+The Czech Republic is known for its long tradition of excellent craftsmanship and its community of artisans dedicated to preserving historical artifacts.
+Paul McNulty is one of the local experts, and details not found elsewhere are reflected in his reproductions of pianos from an era with a refined appreciation for furniture.

-The search for the best material brought him to the Czech Republic in 1995.
-The result is more than 200 concert fortepianos, which feature in many recordings and are owned by prominent players and leading music institutions.
-His recent and unique development is the building of later romantic pianos, which were not yet made in modern times – Chopin’s favorite Pleyel, Liszt’s personal Boisselot and Brahm’s preferred Streicher.
+The search for the finest materials led him to the Czech Republic in 1995.
+The result is over 200 concert pianos, which can be heard on numerous recordings and are owned by renowned musicians and leading musical institutions.
+Its latest and unique development is the construction of late Romantic pianos, which have not been produced in modern times – Chopin's favorite piano by Pleyel, Liszt's personal piano by Boisselot, and Brahms's preferred piano by Streicher.